Gazi Husrev Bey's Library

-The Gazi-Husrev-beg Library is a public library in Sarajevo, Bosnia and Herzegovina founded in 1537 by the Ottomans, and is part of a larger complex with Gazi Husrev-beg Medresa.
+The Gazi-Husrev-beg Library is a public library in Sarajevo, Bosnia and Herzegovina founded in 1537 by the sanjakbey of Bosnia Gazi Husrev-beg during Ottoman rule, it is a part of the larger complex with the Gazi Husrev-beg Medresa.
 It holds one of the most important collections of Islamic manuscripts in Bosnia-Herzegovina, including many originally donated by Gazi Husrev-beg.
 The collection survived through Bosnian war and Siege of Sarajevo.
 The library also holds a sizable number of books, journals, newspapers, documents and photographs.

 As part of the larger complex of Gazi Husrev-begova Medresa, the library facilities are part of the National Monument designation.

 Foundation

 In 1537, the Ottoman Empire governor of Bosnia, Gazi Husrev-beg, established a madrasa for the education of the people of the region.
 In the charter for its creation, the governor stipulated that "whatever money remains from the construction of the madrasa shall be used for purchasing good books, which will be used in the madrasa by readers, and for copying from them by those who engage in science."

 The library and the madrasas functioned for over three hundred years as one unit until, in 1863, the library was moved to its own room, where it stayed until 1935 when it was moved to the Sarajevo Mufti’s office outside the Careva Mosque.
 The library continued to grow until the whole building of the former mufti's office was used for housing the library's holdings.
 It remained in this location until the start of the Siege of Sarajevo in 1992.